paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

   underneath the `p` tag, simulating a menu opening.
 - When we hover over a menu item, we can tell which item is currently being selected.
-- Selectable languages currently have strings as their place holders, but we will change that later on as we introduce the concept of a language to the application.
+- Selectable languages currently have strings as their placeholders, but we will change that later on as we introduce the concept of a language to the application.

-So, we now know what the menu looks like when it is open, but we need it to interact with mouse clicks to open and close the dropdown list (read: show and hide the list), so let's do that now.
+So, we now know what the menu looks like when it is open, but we need it to respond to mouse clicks to open and close the dropdown list (read: show and hide the list), so let's do that now.

 ## Show and Hide Available Languages